mondem0/horror-survival-2/README.md

 - `RepathInterval`: How often (in seconds) the enemy recomputes a fresh path.
 - `AllowJump`: Set `true` if the NPC should obey jump waypoints produced by the pathfinder.
 - `PreferredDistance`: How far from the player (in studs) the enemy should try to stop.
 Adjust `GoalTolerance` to control how close it must get before idling.
+- `WaypointSpacing`: Minimum separation (in studs) to enforce between sequential waypoints if you want a sparser path.
 - `PathAgent`: Adjust the agent height/radius if your character model is taller or wider.
 - `Visualization.Enabled`: Toggle the neon line and waypoint spheres.
 - `Visualization` colours and sizes: Change the look of the rendered path.